GodotSteam/GodotSteam/docs/games.md

 # Games Using GodotSteam

 Here is a showcase of games using the GodotSteam module.
 Have a game on Steam using GodotSteam?
 Let me know by sending the game URL to [games@godotsteam.com](mailto:games@godotsteam.com){ target="_blank" }!
+Feel free to include up to four additional links like dev-log, Mastodon, Twitter, website, Itch.io page, etc.

 ------